HHry0918/FEIT_Hackathon/README.md

 # 3. Team Members

 1. Sanskar Gauchan <br>
     a.
+ID: 13984149 <br>
+    b.
+2nd year bscit <br>
+    c.
+I can do a burnout on a motorbike <br>

 2. Minh Nguyen <br>
     a.
 ID: 13002884 <br>
     b.
 Final year Electrical Engineering students<br>
     c.
-I play Valorant and badminton :smirk:

-3.
+I can do a cool wave
 <br>

 # 4. The Idea